tpolyak/Sharp-Architecture/Artefacts/Documentation/source/nhibernate/nhibernate-configuration-cache.rst

 the configuration to a file and avoiding the validation checks that run when a configuration is created from scratch.

-SharpArch provides interface :csharp:`INHibernateConfigurationCache` and :csharp:`NHibernateConfigurationFileCache` class which caches configuration in a file under system TEMP folder.
+SharpArch provides interface INHibernateConfigurationCache and NHibernateConfigurationFileCache class which caches configuration in a file under system TEMP folder.

 This new feature is based on an article by Oren Eini (aka Ayende Rahien) Building a Desktop